-Individuals using a personal computer and/or the Internet are persons, who have used a personal computer and/or the Internet at least once in the last three months, that means used them anywhere (at home, at school, in the library) and for any reason (private or job duty).
+Individuals using the information and communication technologies are such individuals (persons) who have used a computer, or the Internet at least once in the last three months anywhere (e.g. at home, at work, at school) and for any purposes (private ones or work ones).